 More Than A Fraction: Based on A True Story (The Book)

-This lecture focuses on the book More Than A Fraction: Based on A True Story by reviewing chapters and characters/individuals that set the foundation for a discussion of why certain events happened, and why the individuals were presented in the way they were presented.
-The lecture also points out important events, actions, and reactions that occur in the book, and their pivotal roles in history and outcomes.
+Focuses on the book More Than A Fraction: Based on A True Story by reviewing chapters and characters/individuals that set the foundation for a discussion of why certain events happened, and why the individuals were presented in the way they were presented.
+The lecture also points out important events, actions, and reactions that occur in the book, and their pivotal roles in history and modern outcomes.

 More Than A Fraction: Connecting Africa to African American

-This lecture outlines and discusses research that traces the migration and the stories of the enslaved community from West Africa through Virginia, and outlines how the African community was able to hold on to West African traditions under new titles that would eventually be all encompassing under the term “African American”.
+Outlines and discusses research that traces the migration and the stories of the enslaved community from West Africa through Virginia and outlines how the African community was able to hold on to West African traditions under new titles that would eventually be all encompassing under the term “African American”.
+This area also provides insight on reviewing history and communities from the viewpoint of African American people, and how their historical experiences should help shape how we consider diversity, inclusion, education, and other fields of study and services.

 More Than A Fraction: From Separation to Reunification

-This lecture outlines and discusses research and developing events and projects that: (1) Traces the migration and the stories of the enslaved community from West Africa, through the Southeast of the U.S. including Montgomery County, Virginia, and numerous locations after exile and harassments stemming from slavery, emancipation, and the Virginia Black Codes; (2) Discusses locating the descendants of those who were enslaved at the Smithfield and Solitude plantations (modern day Virginia Tech University) who were separated during slave trading, or lost during exile and reintroducing them to their history and each other.
-This includes continuous research expeditions and communal events that have brought together descendants from Maryland, Philadelphia, Montana, Minnesota, California, Texas, Missouri, Georgia, Oklahoma, and the District of Columbia.
+Outlines and discusses research and developing events and projects that: (1) Traces the migration and the stories of the enslaved community from West Africa, through the U.S. after exile and harassments stemming from slavery, emancipation, and the Virginia Black Codes; (2) Discusses locating the descendants of those who were enslaved at plantations who were separated during slave trading or lost during exile and the special care needed to reintroducing them to their history and each other.

 More Than A Fraction: Presenting Displaced History